-All students who enter a PhD program in the Department of Medical Biophysics must prepare a research proposal and pass a Qualifying Examination sometime during their first 15 months in the program in order to continue their studies in the Department.
+All students who enter a PhD program in the Department of Medical Biophysics must prepare a research proposal and pass a Qualifying Examination sometime during their first 15 months in the program or 18 months if you participated in the rotations program in order to continue their studies in the Department.
 This includes students who have obtained their MSc from MBP (effective September 2008).
-A student who entered the Department in September 2021, will have the qualifying exam in December 2022.
-If a student enters the Department in January 2022, they will have the qualifying exam in March 2023.
+A student who entered the Department in September 2023, will have the qualifying exam in December 2024 or March 2025.
+If a student enters the Department in January 2024, they will have the qualifying exam in March 2025 or June 2025.
 Should an extension be necessary due to serious extenuating circumstances, please contact the MBP office for next steps.